These eye drops provide quick relief from watery, red, burning, and itchy eyes, and help prevent further agitation.

 This formula is an all-in-one multi-symptom astringent and lubricant that helps protect the eyes from further irritation.
 It's made from a blend of zinc sulfate, polyethylene glycol & tetrahydrozoline.
 Works for up to 10 hours.

 Additional dosing may be required beyond the specified instructions.

 These eye drops offer temporary relief from burning and facilitates long-lasting comfort.

 Fast-acting eye drop cools and refreshes eyes.
 Relieves dryness while soothing minor eye irritations.
 Helps to bring instant cooling.
 Easy to use.
 Help combat dryness and irritation due to screen exposure.

 This homeopathic formulation provides temporary relief from symptoms and can be used as often as needed.

-Uses natural active ingredients to stimulate body's defenses against pink eye.
-Provides temporary relief from itching, burning, stinging, and other symptoms.
-No known side effects.
+Uses natural active ingredients to stimulate the body's defenses against pink eye.
+Provides temporary relief from itching and burning.
 Use as often as needed.
 Helps with pink eye, dry eye, and histamine reactions.

 Manufacturer advises to discard any unused portion after 30 days.
 Homeopathic products may not work for all people.